bixuelei/dataset_generate/README.md

 2. the next step is to merge motors and clamping system and get a point cloud.
 All this part should be done in Blensor.
 For this part, you could use assemble_cut_dataset.py script  in belnsor to generate only one secne and generates its corresponding point cloud.
 In this part.
 There are three path you should set up.

-* file_path = "/Users/bixuelei/Master/Center_position/TypeA1":this path is where you put single motor mesh model (you can generate specific motor using programming provided in create_motor)
+* file_path = "/Users/bixuelei/Master/Center_position/TypeA1":
+this path is where you put single motor mesh model (you can generate specific motor using programming provided in create_motor)

 * Clamping_dir = "/Users/bixuelei/Master/Clamp_system_decorated": this is where  you put the claming system